ibm-cloud-docs/cis/rate-limiting.md

 ### Getting the rate-limiting rule entry point for the API
 {: #get-ratelimit-rule-entry-point-api}

 All rate-limiting rule API operations require a `RULESET_ID` of the entry point ruleset for the rate-limiting rules phase.
-This entry point ruleset may already exist or needs to be created if it does not exist.
+This entry point ruleset might exist or needs to be created if it does not exist.

 Follow these steps to get the rate-limiting rule entry point ruleset: